 Fair Employment and Housing Mediation Clinic

-In the Employment Mediation Clinic students work directly with Department of Fair Employment and Housing (DFEH) senior attorney-mediators serving as clinical faculty at the Straus Institute.
+In the Employment Mediation Clinic, students work directly with the Department of Fair Employment and Housing (DFEH) senior attorney-mediators serving as clinical faculty at the Straus Institute.
 Students enrolled in the program will prepare DFEH cases for mediation under the Fair Employment and Housing Act.
 In addition, they will gain practical experience mediating and settling employment discrimination complaints under the Department's supervision.
 Students will experience dispute resolution skills and techniques in all stages of the Department's administration: pre-investigation, post-investigation, pre-civil complaint and class/group as well as individual complaints.
 In 2013 the State Bar of California awarded DHEF and Pepperdine with the Education Pipeline Award, recognizing outstanding efforts of law-related educational programs.

 Startup Law Clinic

 The Startup Law Clinic at Pepperdine Caruso Law is an initiative designed to train law students to serve entrepreneurs of startups (primarily in the technology sector) with formation, capitalization, corporate governance, user agreements, angel investor financings and venture capital transactions.
 This initiative will provide Pepperdine law students with valuable and practical experience in the entrepreneurial and startup sector.
 The Clinic will provide guidance and expertise to entrepreneurs in preparation for a startup's formation and initial capital investment as well as in negotiating the legal and business terms of the investment.